badj/cypress-cucumber-poc/README.md

 - Contact page: Submit a contact enquiry ➝ triggers recaptcha.
 - Search for an item in the store.
 - View a product from search results.
-- Select color and age options from dropdowns.
+- Select colour and age options from dropdowns.
 - Increase item quantity.
 - Proceed to the cart.
 - Verify cart details, including: